 Can an Employer Force a Pregnant Employee to Take Leave?

 Especially in hands-on industries such as housekeeping and janitorial services, an employer may try to force an employee to take leave, usually unpaid, as a result of her pregnancy status.
 Under the law, an employer may not force an employee to take leave because she is pregnant unless the pregnant person is unable to perform the job.
 The same is true for changing an employee’s hours or modifying work duties.
 You have the right to continue performing your same job throughout the duration of your pregnancy unless you request otherwise, in which case your employer has a legal obligation to treat the request as a request made by a temporarily disabled worker.
 This means that reasonable accommodation is required under the law.

 What to do if You Experience Pregnancy Discrimination

 If you believe that your rights have been violated and you have suffered discrimination, you maintain the right to bring forth a complaint with the Equal Employment Opportunity Commission (EEOC), which will conduct an investigation to determine whether or not discrimination has occurred.
 If the EEOC issues a finding in your favor, you will be entitled to remedy.
 Note that it is illegal for your employer to retaliate against you for filing a claim.

 Call Our Pregnancy Discrimination Lawyers Today

 If you work as a housekeeper or janitor and have questions about your legal rights and options when pregnant, our team can help.
-To learn more about what to do if you are facing pregnancy discrimination, call our law firm today.
+To learn more about what to do if you are facing pregnancy discrimination, contact our Red Bank, Marlton, Newark, New York, or Philadelphia office today.
 We offer free consultations and are happy to speak with you at your convenience.